micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 Then He said to them, "My soul is exceedingly sorrowful, even to death.
 Stay here and watch with Me."

 ###### 39
-He went a little farther and fell on His face, and prayed, saying, "O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You _will._"
+He went a little farther and fell on His face, and prayed, saying, "O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will."

 ###### 40
 Then He came to the disciples and found them sleeping, and said to Peter, "What!
 Could you not watch with Me one hour?

 ###### 41
 Watch and pray, lest you enter into temptation.
-The spirit indeed _is_ willing, but the flesh _is_ weak."
+The spirit indeed is willing, but the flesh is weak."

 ###### 42
 Again, a second time, He went away and prayed, saying, "O My Father, if this cup cannot pass away from Me unless I drink it, Your will be done."